Jean Brodie-Hall

-Lady Jean Brodie-Hall (Verschuer) AM FAILA (born 1925) is a founding member of the Australian Institute of Landscape Architects and had a long and distinguished career as a landscape architect in Western Australia before her retirement in 1981.
-She is acknowledged as a leader in West Australian landscape architecture and received a national award for landscape architecture in 1990.
+Jean, Lady Brodie-Hall, AM, FAILA (15 August 1925 – July 2023) was an Australian landscape architect.
+She was a founding member of the Australian Institute of Landscape Architects, and had a long and distinguished career in Western Australia before her retirement in 1981.
+She was acknowledged as a leader in West Australian landscape architecture and received a national award for landscape architecture in 1990.

 Early life

-Jean Estelle Slatyer was born in Rockhampton, Queensland, Australia on 15 August 1925, daughter of Thomas Henry Slatyer and Jean Estelle MacKenzie, his wife.
-Jean married Ivan Barnes Verschuer in 1951 and remarried Laurence Brodie-Hall in 1980.
-She is the middle one of five siblings, having two older and two younger brothers.
+Jean Estelle Slatyer was born in Rockhampton, Queensland, Australia on 15 August 1925, daughter of Thomas Henry Slatyer and his wife Jean Estelle MacKenzie.
+She was the middle one of five siblings, having two older and two younger brothers.

-She studied nursing at the Children's Hospital (now Princess Margaret Hospital), working in London and Melbourne, before settling back in Perth with her family in the late 1940s.
-After marrying dentist Ivan Barnes Verschuer in 1951, she enrolled in a horticultural course at Perth Technical College, balancing caring for her three young children.
+Brodie-Hall studied nursing at the Children's Hospital (now Princess Margaret Hospital), working in London and Melbourne, before settling back in Perth with her family in the late 1940s.
+After marrying dentist Ivan Barnes Verschuer in 1951, she enrolled in a horticultural course at Perth Technical College, balancing caring for their three young children.

 Professional career

-Jean was a founding member of the Australian Institute of Landscape Architects (AILA) and served on the Institute's federal council for 10 years, during which time she was also the Australian delegate to the International Federation of Landscape Architects (IFLA).
+Brodie-Hall was a founding member of the Australian Institute of Landscape Architects (AILA) and served on the Institute's federal council for 10 years, during which time she was also the Australian delegate to the International Federation of Landscape Architects (IFLA).
 For the last two years of her term, she was President of the AILA.

-During the 1960s, Jean's early projects were through the architecture firms of Forbes & Fitzhardinge and Summerhayes & Associates, where she was a consultant to large public companies, private firms, government agencies and local councils on a range of projects.
+During the 1960s, Brodie-Hall's early projects were through the architecture firms of Forbes & Fitzhardinge and Summerhayes & Associates, where she was a consultant to large public companies, private firms, government agencies and local councils on a range of projects.
 These included standard-gauge railway stations, the Salvation Army village in Hollywood, Western Australia, and the design of major mining towns and their surrounds.

-Following the incorporation of the AILA and her admission as a founding member, Jean opened a private practice in Kalamunda, Western Australia.
+Following the incorporation of the AILA and her admission as a founding member, Brodie-Hall opened a private practice in Kalamunda, Western Australia.
 She worked extensively for the Western Mining Corporation on their Kambalda project, at the Kwinana Nickel Refinery, the Kalgoorlie Nickel Smelter and the Agricola College for the School of Mines.

-In 1970, Jean was engaged by the University of Western Australia (UWA), initially to report on the changes to pedestrian and vehicle movement caused by the recently completed underpass from the north of the campus.
+In 1970, Brodie-Hall was engaged by the University of Western Australia (UWA), initially to report on the changes to pedestrian and vehicle movement caused by the recently completed underpass from the north of the campus.
 On the retirement of the curator, she was appointed the inaugural University Landscape Architect in 1974, responsible for planning, design and maintenance of the campus, in the office of the University Architect until her retirement in 1981.
 She was responsible for the improvement of Whitfeld Court, the Sunken Garden, Somerville Auditorium, the Great Court, the Tropical Grove, the Oak Lawn, Jackson Court, Prescott Court and Whelan Court.

+Personal life

+Jean Slatyer married Ivan Barnes Verschuer in 1951.
+In 1980 she remarried, as his second wife, Sir Laurence Brodie-Hall, becoming Lady Brodie-Hall upon his knighthood in 1982.

+Death

+Jean Brodie-Hall died in July 2023, at the age of 97.